Howie Mandel

 Howard Michael Mandel (born November 29, 1955) is a Canadian comedian, television personality, actor, and producer.
-Mandel voiced the character Gizmo in the 1984 film Gremlins and the 1990 sequel Gremlins 2: The New Batch.
-In 1987, Mandel starred alongside Amy Steel in the comedy film Walk Like a Man.
-From 1982 to 1988, Mandel played the rowdy ER intern Dr. Wayne Fiscus on the NBC medical drama St. Elsewhere.
-He also created, voiced and starred in the FOX children's cartoon Bobby's World.
-Additionally, he has been a judge on NBC's America's Got Talent since 2010, and Citytv's Canada's Got Talent since 2022.
+Mandel is known for voicing Gizmo in the 1984 film Gremlins and the 1990 sequel Gremlins 2: The New Batch, playing rowdy emergency room resident, Dr. Wayne Fiscus, on the NBC medical drama St. Elsewhere, and creating and starring in the Fox children's cartoon Bobby's World.
+He has also been a judge on NBC's America's Got Talent since 2010, and Citytv's Canada's Got Talent since 2022.
 He hosted the American NBC and later CNBC game show Deal or No Deal, as well as the show's daytime and Canadian-English counterparts.
-In 2022, he began hosting the first season of Netflix's Bullsh*t the Game Show.

 Early life and education

-Mandel was born in Toronto and raised in the Willowdale area of Toronto, Ontario.
-He is Jewish, and his ancestors emigrated from Romania and Poland.
+Mandel was born on November 29, 1955, in Toronto.
+He grew up in the Bathurst Manor neighbourhood of the city.
+His ancestors were Romanian and Polish Jews.
 Mandel is a distant cousin of Israeli violinist Itzhak Perlman.
-His father was a lighting manufacturer and a real estate agent.
+His father was a lighting manufacturer and a real estate magnate.
 Mandel attended William Lyon Mackenzie Collegiate Institute, where he was expelled for impersonating a school official and hiring a construction company to build an addition to the school.
 Afterwards, Mandel worked as a carpet salesman.
-He was a stand-up comedian at Yuk Yuk's in Toronto, and by September 1978 he had a week-long booking as a featured act, which was billed as "a wild and crazy borderline psychotic."
-His repertoire included placing a latex glove over his head and inflating it by blowing through his nose, the fingers of the glove extending above his head like a cockscomb.
-When the audience reacted uproariously to that and similar antics, his trademark response was to extend his arms palms up, look incredulous, and say, "It's you."
+He was a stand-up comedian at Yuk Yuk's in Toronto, and by September 1978 he had a week-long booking as a featured act, which was billed as "a wild and crazy borderline psychotic".

 On a trip to Los Angeles, Mandel performed a set at The Comedy Store, which resulted in his being hired as a regular performer.
 A producer for the syndicated comedy game show Make Me Laugh saw him there, and booked Mandel for several appearances during the show's run in 1979 and 1980.
 He was booked to open for David Letterman at shows in the summer of 1979.
 CBC-TV's head of variety programming saw his performance in October 1979 and immediately signed him for a TV special.
 In 1980, he won the lead role in the Canadian movie Gas, co-starring Susan Anspach and Donald Sutherland.
 Mandel was one of the first "VeeJays" to appear on Nickelodeon's music video series PopClips.